Putin presides over slimmed down Victory Day as coronavirus cases rise

 With coronavirus infections rising, Putin, last month postponed the highlight of annual Victory Day celebrations, a massive parade on Red Square that showcases Moscow's most sophisticated military hardware, to an unspecified date.
 Clad in a black raincoat, a somber-looking Putin laid a bouquet of red roses at the Eternal Flame war memorial outside the Kremlin walls after a brief downpour in the Russian capital.

 "We will certainly celebrate this anniversary extensively and solemnly, as usual," Putin said, pledging that Russia would hold its traditional Red Square military parade and commemorative processions at a later date.
-A column of soldiers marched past after he had spoken as a military band played the Russian national anthem.
+Guards from the Kremlin Regiment marched past after he had spoken as a military band played the Russian national anthem.

 Overhead, 75 military planes and helicopters, including Sukhoi Su-57 stealth fighters, Russia's most advanced warplanes, flew over central Moscow despite cloudy skies.
 A group of fighter jets left a trail in the sky in the colors of the Russian national flag.
 In the absence of the usual ground parade, state television broadcast a replay of last year's Red Square parade.